kjgraves/NHLShakeItUp/README.md

 ## Organization

-I have done (am doing) all the work on this project in Jupyter notebooks which I will upload them here as I complete them.
+I have done (am doing) all the work on this project in Jupyter notebooks which I upload them here as I complete them.
 This readme file describes each of these notebooks, and provides links to each one for easy movement between files.
-I include a top-level description of the project on my website (link to come soon - once I finish the project), if you don't want all of the gritty details.
+I include a top-level description of the project on my website (link to come soon - once the project is farther along), if you don't want all of the gritty details.

-## What Does 'Shaking it Up' Mean??
+## What Does 'Shaking It Up' Mean??

 Unfortunately, 'shaking it up' is not a well defined term.
-I haven't researched into it too much, but I would guess that most news stories that discuss a team 'shaking up the lines' refers to at least one of the top two lines changing (probably both).
+I seems that most news stories that discuss a team 'shaking up the lines' refers to at least one of the top two lines changing (probably both).
+For the purposes of this investigation, I will keep it as simple as possible.
+I define "shaking it up" as **a change to the top line that is not due to injury.**

-Further Questions:
-* Does it include the defensive pairs?
-* What about injuries?
-Surely teams play worse on average if one of their players on their top two lines is injured.
-(I will probably have to filter games following injuries out)
+Surely teams play worse on average if one of their players on their top line is injured.
+I consider an injury where the player is not a part of the lineup, which for all intents and purposes is the same (since first line players aren't usually healthy scratches or send down to the AHL).

 ## Description of Notebooks